 About the programme

-The mentoring programme for talented scientists will start again at the beginning of September 2025 with separate workshops for mentors and mentees in which information will be given about, among other things, the programme, possible topics, the roles of the mentor and the mentee and practical matters of the programme.
-In the second week of October, intake interviews will take place in which we will discuss your personal goals and your wishes with regard to your mentor.
+The mentoring programme for talented scientists will start again at the beginning of October 2026 with separate workshops for mentors and mentees in which information will be given about, among other things, the programme, possible topics, the roles of the mentor and the mentee and practical matters of the programme.
+In the first two weeks of November, intake interviews will take place in which we will discuss your personal goals and your wishes with regard to your mentor.

 Quotes by mentees: